FlussuferOrga/Botgart/src/achievements.md

 Tag up while the server has a tick of 200.

+_Färbe die Karte mit unseren Farben._ _Colour the map with our colours._

 ### Unbestrittener Herrscher | Unchallenged Sovereign
 Schloss Steinnebel ist während deiner Leitung nicht gefallen.

 Stonemist Castle did not fall during your raid.

+_Es ist gut, der König zu sein._ _It is good to be the king._

 ### Agiler Verteidiger | Agile Defender